ennukee/time_overlap_calc/readme.md

 # Timebuddy

 A simple python script to calculate time-related data based on a CSV input of a name followed by said persons availabilities.
-Developed for UMass Transit purposes, but can surve a larger majority for the same reason.
+Developed for UMass Transit purposes, but can serve a larger majority for the same reason.

 ### Requirements